sunpy/sunpy/doc/source/sunpy/guide/installation/win.rst

 There are many ways to get the necessary environment up and running for SunPy on Windows, and we describe three methods below.

+Anaconda
+^^^^^^^^

+Anaconda is an alternative cross platform Python distribution.

+Anaconda is avalible from `Continuum Analytics <http://continuum.io/downloads>`_.
+Download the windows installer sutible for your platform and follow the install wizard.

 Python(x,y)
 ^^^^^^^^^^^